youssra191/control-engineering-with-python-project-2022-2023/README.md

      - Fill in the available notebooks (a notebook per day).

-     - Make sure to save your progress in your GitHub repository regularly and when prompted to do so.
+     - Save your progress in your GitHub repository regularly!
       (learn [how to upload files](https://docs.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository)).